 What is optical heart rate tracking and how is it different from heart rate measured with a chest strap?
 What are the pros and cons of OHR (optical heart rate tracking) and how accurate is it?
-Get ready to dive into this fairly sizeable article on Polar and optical heart rate tracking.
-If you’re familiar with the basics of heart rate and HR tracking, feel free to skip the first few sections.
+Get ready to dive into optical heart rate tracking.
+(If you’re familiar with the basics of heart rate and HR tracking, feel free to skip the first few sections.)

 In the beginning there was the chest strap.